ibioChile/Transcriptomics-R-Workshop-public/Session1-RNAseq_Data_Preprocessing/2_Pipeline-Data_preprocessing.md

 #### Option 1) To run a set of commands for each pair of sequence files

-The "standard" command is as follows using the first trimmed sequence pairs as example:
+The "standard" three commands are as follows using the first trimmed sequence pairs as example:

     hisat2 -p 8 --dta -x databases/Athaliana -1 SRR5440784_1M_trimmed_1P.fastq.gz -2 SRR5440784_1M_trimmed_2P.fastq.gz -S mapping/SRR5440784_1M_trimmed_Athaliana.sam 2> mapping/SRR5440784_1M_trimmed.align.stat.txt

     samtools sort -@ 8 -o mapping/SRR5440784_1M_trimmed_Athaliana.bam mapping/SRR5440784_1M_trimmed_Athaliana.sam

     rm mapping/SRR5440784_1M_trimmed_Athaliana.sam

-> The modifier **-p** indicates the number of processors to be used by the program... don't forget to review this parameter before saving the file.
+> The modifiers **-p** and **-@** indicates the number of processors to be used by the program... don't forget to review this parameter before saving the file.

 So, if you want, you can copy and paste 30 times these three commands, **replacing the names of the files with the names of the fastq.gz files** and **replacing the baseout statement by the corresponding one**.